a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume.
 File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
 Verify DeskTop doesn't hang.

-* Configure a device multiple drives connected to a Smartport controller on a higher slot, a single drive connected to a Smartport controller in a lower slot.
-Launch DeskTop, run the This Apple DA.
-Verify that the name on the lower slot doesn't have an extra character at the end.

 * Launch DeskTop.
 Open a window with files with dates with long month names (e.g. "February 29, 2020").
 View > by Name.
 Resize the window so the lines are cut off on the right.
 Move the horizontal scrollbar all the way to the right.
 Verify that the right edges of all lines are visible.

-* Run on Laser 128.
-Launch DeskTop.
-Copy a file to Ram5.
-Launch This Apple DA, close it.
-Verify that the file is still present on Ram5.

 * Launch DeskTop.
 Double-click on a file that DeskTop can't open (and where no BASIS.SYSTEM is present).
 Click OK in the "This file cannot be opened." alert.
 Double-click on the file again.
 Verify that the alert renders with an opaque background.
-* Launch DeskTop.
-File > Copy a File...
-Navigate to a directory with more than 9 files, and at least 1 directory.
-Note the first directory name.
-Scroll down so that the first file in the list is not seen.
-Pick a file and click OK.
-Verify that the first directory is visible in the list.

-* Create a directory, and in the directory create a file named "A.B" then a file named "A".
-Launch DeskTop.
-File > Copy a File....
-Navigate to the directory.
-Verify "A" sorts before "A.B".
-Launch Selector.
-File > Run a Program.
-Navigate to the directory.
-Verify "A" sorts before "A.B".

-* Run DeskTop on a IIc.
-Launch Control Panel > System Speed.
-Click Normal and Fast.
-Verify that display does not switch from DHR to HR.

 * Launch DeskTop.
 Create a sequence of nested folders approaching maximum path length, e.g. /RAM/ABCDEF123456789/ABCDEF123456789/ABCDEF123456789/ABCDEF12345.
 Try to copy a file into the folder.
 Verify that stray pixels do not appear in the top line of the screen.